 Please be aware of the following notes:

-- When you sign up, you will be provided with a “live” account and a “test” account (the latter is prefixed with “test_”).
-When testing, ensure requests submitted to Trust Payments reference your test sitereference.
+- When you sign up, you will be provided with a “live” site reference and a “test” site reference (the latter is prefixed with “test_”).
+When testing, ensure requests submitted to Trust Payments include your “test” site reference.